 Tim Rice has worked in music, theatre and films since 1965 when he met Andrew Lloyd Webber, a fellow struggling songwriter.
 Rather than pursue Tim’s ambitions to write rock or pop songs they turned their attention to Andrew’s obsession – musical theatre.
-Their first collaboration (lyrics by Tim, music by Andrew) was based on the life of Dr. Thomas Barnardo, the Victorian philanthropist, The Likes Of Us.
+Their first collaboration was based on the life of Dr. Thomas Barnardo, the Victorian philanthropist, The Likes Of Us.
 Their next three works together were much more successful – Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar and Evita.

 Tim has since worked with other distinguished popular composers such as Elton John (The Lion King, Aida), Alan Menken (Aladdin, King David, Beauty and the Beast), Bjorn Ulvaeus and Benny Andersson (Chess), and Stuart Brayson (From Here To Eternity).
 He has also written songs with Freddie Mercury, Ennio Morricone, John Barry, Rick Wakeman and Gary Barlow, among many others.

-Tim is current President of the London Library (founded in 1841) having been appointed in succession to Sir Tom Stoppard.
-He was President of the Marylebone Cricket club (founded in 1789) in 2002.
-He is a Trustee of Sunderland Football Club’s Foundation of Light and a Life Vice-President of the schools/cricket charity Chance to Shine.
-He is President of the Hall For Cornwall project which will establish the first truly world-class theatre in that county by late 2020.
-He is a regular broadcaster in the UK media, drawing on his extensive knowledge of the history of popular music since Elvis was a lad, and has co-authored many books on the subject.
+Tim founded his own cricket team in 1973, which has now played over 700 matches, and was President of MCC, founded in 1789, in 2002.
+He was appointed President of the London Library in 2017 in succession to Sir Tom Stoppard.
+He is a Trustee of Sunderland FC’s Foundation of Light and a Life Vice-President of the schools/cricket charity Chance to Shine.
+He crops up here and there in all branches of the media drawing on his extensive knowledge of the history of popular music since Elvis was a lad.